Felix1898/ServerCLient-Server-Py-Client--C-/README.md

 In terminal execute : python server.py <br>
 In other terminal(s) execute : gcc client.cpp <br>
 Followed by : ./a.out <br>
+When asked for file name enter : mytext.txt <br>

 *Made by Felix 1898*